cyclr/docs/pages/v1/utility-connectors/02-entity-cross-reference.md

 > **_PLEASE NOTE:_** Using Utility Connectors counts toward your overall task usage.

-## Entity Cross Ref Storage Use Case
+## Entity Cross Reference storage use case

 Entity Cross Ref Storage is a built-in Cyclr connector that manages references across two systems for you.